Mark Parrish: International play

 Along with New York Islanders teammates Rick DiPietro and Jason Blake, Parrish played for Team USA at the Winter Olympics held in Turin, Italy, in February 2006.
 The team was led by Peter Laviolette, Parrish's former coach with the Islanders.
 Team USA finished a disappointing 1–4–1, gaining its only win over Kazakhstan and eventually losing to Finland in the quarterfinals.

+Personal life

+Parrish was arrested for drunk driving in October 2018.
+On July 30 2024, in a post on the social media platform X, Parrish shared that he had celebrated 4 years of sobriety the day prior.
+Mark and his wife Nicholle have two children, Gianna and Turner.
+They live in Minnesota.